ray-project/ray/doc/source/rllib/package_ref/rllib-callback.rst

 Callback APIs
 =============

-RLlib's callbacks APIs enable you to inject code into your experiment, your Algorithm, and its subcomponents.
+RLlib's callback APIs enable you to inject code into your experiment, your Algorithm, and its subcomponents.

 You can either subclass :py:class:`~ray.rllib.callbacks.callbacks.RLlibCallback` and implement